freenoth/django-rollback/README.md

 ## Usage example
 For example, we have a django-application packed with Docker.
 We have a release cycle and deploy docker images based on some version of our source code.
 Building images includes copying all source code data (including `.git` directory), so `django_rollback` will have direct access to local git repository to identify or search commits, tags, etc.

 Docker allows you to use some `entrypoint` that can be `.sh` file.
-So we have something like that:
+So we have `Dockerfile` like that:
 ```dockerfile
 FROM python:3.6
 ENTRYPOINT ["dumb-init", "--"]